c-daly/site/index.md

 ## 👋 About Me

 I'm a software engineer with over 15 years of experience in building scalable, robust web and cloud-native applications.
-I recently completed a Master’s in Computer Science at Northeastern University, focusing on intelligent agents, machine learning, and robotics.
-I'm passionate about creating modular, explainable systems that address complex, real-world challenges.
+I recently completed a Master’s in Computer Science at Northeastern University, focusing on intelligent agents, machine learning, and system design.
+I design robots for fun, and I'm passionate about creating modular, explainable systems that address complex, real-world challenges.

 ---